wp-plugins/sz-google/readme.txt

 = Troubleshoot problems during installation =
 **<a href="http://wordpress.org/plugins/sz-google/"> </a>**

 If you have problems during the installation of this plugin please contact us directly in the support forum on wordpress or post your problem on our community <a href="https://plus.google.com/communities/109254048492234113886">WordPress Italy+</a>.
 Remember to specify exactly the problem, the version of the plugin that use for installing or updating, the version of wordpress and uses the operating system that manages the site hosting.
-If you have problems of conflict with other plugins give as much information as possible so you can run a debug trace and find the problem.
+If you have problems of conflict with other plugins give as much information as possible so you can run a trace and find the problem.

 == Frequently Asked Questions ==